-Achieving the right strategic balance in inventory at the beginning of a new business is not easy.
+Achieving the right strategic balance in inventory at the beginning of a new business takes work.
 Manufacturing businesses aim to minimize their work in process to maximize their profitability.
 Simultaneously, they also look for alternative routes to reduce their production and post-production costs as much as possible to increase their yearly profits.
-Finding the right WIP costs for small businesses, such as a bakery, is challenging since you cannot anticipate exact labor and overhead costs where ingredients are easily transformed from raw material to a finished product.
-You can easily calculate WIP through accounting/bookkeeping knowledge and wisdom for big setups.

 Is There A Difference Between Work In Process And Work In Progress?